 - Payments made to an Advertiser for a Reservation that is not booked through the HomeAway checkout.

 - Any deposits or payments for a vacation rental that are not refunded or returned because the Protected Traveler does not comply with the Advertiser’s policies, is in breach of the rental agreement, or as otherwise allowed or permitted in the rental agreement.

 - Payments or deposits made to any Advertiser using an unacceptable method of payment such as, but not limited to cash or check made out to cash or in Our reasonable and sole judgment are suspicious and/or fraudulent.

-- Any loss of any kind where We believe the Protected Traveler and the Advertiser are acting in concert to abuse the Program.
+- Any loss of any kind where We believe the Protected Traveler and the Advertiser are acting in concert, or independently, to abuse the Program.